Most software becomes more complex with time. I build systems that scale with it.

 One Component Library, Three Applications

-What changes when three apps depend on the same components — and why the components are the easy part.
+What changes when three apps depend on the same components, and why the components turn out to be the easy part.

 Let's build better product systems.